Should you wish to contact anyone in the team, please feel free to do so via the contact details at the bottom of the

 A chartered architect, Graham is a respected adviser on conservation management and economic development of historic areas.
 As a graduate of Common Purpose, which promotes civil society through understanding and mutual respect, he is an advocate of ‘considerate development’, applying the principles of sustainability and working with communities.
 He is also a champion for excellence in design, especially when intervening in historic settings.
 A member of the National Trust’s Architectural Panel, he advises on design implications for historic properties around the UK.

 His concern about redundant floor space in urban centres resulted in him exhibiting at the first national conference of Common Purpose at the Royal Society in London.
 This led to representing English Heritage on the board of the Grainger Town Partnership in Newcastle upon Tyne, overseeing a six-year £200m regeneration programme that has won national and international best practice awards, including the Europa Nostra Prize for cultural environments.
 His interest in European cultural heritage has involved participating in exchange programmes including a British Council delegation to Moscow to coincide with the Queen’s state visit and working with the International National Trusts Organisation.
-He is a member of Council of Europa Nostra and Secretary of Europa Nostra UK.
+He is a member of Council of Europa Nostra and Europa Nostra UK.
 A past chairman of the Northumbria Historic Churches Trust and the Council of Newcastle Anglican Cathedral, he was a member of a working group that established Future for Religious Heritage, a European charity that supports historic places of worship of all faiths.